ncsa/datawolf/datawolf-doc/doc/manual/datawolf.md

 fi
 ```

-The above snippet specifies where to find the war file for the DataWolf Server and generates the file **server.xml** inside the **conf** folder so Jetty knows where to find the application context and war file.
+The above snippet specifies where to find the war file for the Data Wolf Server and generates the file **server.xml** inside the **conf** folder so Jetty knows where to find the application context and war file.

 * **contextPath** - specifies the link for the server, in this case it will be the root of the URL http://localhost:8888/.
 * **war** - specifies where Jetty can find the war file.